ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 The end-to-end tests for this project only run in the Continuous Integration as part of the "Verify code" workflow.
-These tests aim to verify that the Action can run and outputs the expected value.
+These tests aim to verify that the Action can run and outputs the expected values.

 > **Note** The end-to-end tests for this project run `npm run build` before
 > testing begins.
-So, code changes will always be properly tested.
+So it is not necessary to commit the output of this command.

 [contributing guidelines for v1]: https://github.com/ericcornelissen/git-tag-annotation-action/blob/main-v1/CONTRIBUTING.md
 [debug logging]: https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging